rodmcnew/RcmUser/README.md

  - $privilege = {a privilege of the resource to check access against for this User},
  - $providerId = {unique identifier of the provider of the resource and privilege definition}
  - $user = {request user object}

+##### Access Control Methods RBA (Role Based Access) #####

+- hasRoleBasedAccess($roleId)
+ - Check if the current Auth'd User has the requested role or the role exists in the role lineage
+ - Returns Bool

+- hasUserRoleBasedAccess($user, $roleId)
+ - Check if the requested User has the requested role or the role exists in the role lineage
+ - Returns Bool

 ##### Utility Methods #####